-When activated, sensors transmit signals to the PLC which in turn employs pre-programmed ladder logic to respond to the event.
+Anti-passback access control systems use motion and presence sensors to detect persons loitering in areas that should be vacated.
+When activated, sensors transmit signals to the Programmable Logic Controller (PLC) which employs pre-programmed ladder logic to respond to the event.
 Upon detection, the PLC then locks the door into the facility and simultaneously signals security personnel of the attempted breach.
-It can also activate annunciators that can give direction to leave the area and go through the approved entrance area to enter the facility.
+It can also activate annunciators that can give directions to leave the area and go through the approved entrance area to enter the facility.